cpoussot/mLF/README.md

 ## Overview

 The Multivariate Loewner Framework is introduced  by A.C.
-Antoulas, I-V. Gosea and C. Poussot-Vassal in ["On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality"](https://arxiv.org/abs/2405.00495), to appear in SIAM Review.
+Antoulas, I-V. Gosea and C. Poussot-Vassal in ["On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality"] (https://doi.org/10.1137/24M1656657) [arXiv](https://arxiv.org/abs/2405.00495), in SIAM Review (Research Spotlight), Vol. 67(4), pp. 737-770, November 2025.
 It allows constructing a $n$-variate rational function approximating a $n$-dimensional tensor (either real or complex valued).
 It is suited to approximate, from any $n$-dimensional tensor
 - $n$-variable static functions
 - $n$-variable (parametric) dynamical systems